abunayeeem/LM317-Based-Adjustable-Voltage-Regulator-Circuit/README.md

 6. Protection diode D1 is recommended if CO is used.
 The diode provides a low-impedance discharge path to prevent the capacitor from discharging into the output of the regulator

+Vo is calculated as shown in Equation below.
+Iadj is typically 50 µA and negligible in most applications.

+Vo = VREF (1 + R2 / R1) + (Iadj × R2)